Traditions in Puerto Rico: What You Shouldn’t Miss on Your Trip

 In February, Maricao celebrates a festival allusive to this drink.
 As in all the other festivities, you can enjoy parades and good music.
 Some of the best coffees in the world are grown in this area.
 You can buy some samples to take home and remember your fabulous experience.

-Experiencing and enjoying the many traditions in Puerto Rico will make your trip a unique experience, don’t miss it!
+Experiencing and enjoying the many traditions and activities in Puerto Rico will make your trip a unique experience, don’t miss it!

 Leave a Reply